 Never let your batter warm up while grinding, as it will make the idly harder.

 1. Wash and soak dal for about 5 to 6 hours.
 If using poha or fenugreek seeds , soak them with dal.
 Wash rice or rava and soak it separately.
 If using rava, nicely squeeze the rava and wash to get rid of the unwanted stuff.

 2. Drain off the water from the dal and add it to the blender along with salt.
+If you live in a hot place, then skip adding salt now and add it after fermentation, just before making idli.
 Add cold water just enough to blend it to smooth.
 Using cold water prevents the mixer or grinder from turning hot.
 If the batter turns up hot, idli may turn hard.